Notice: ALTA43 is moving to a virtual platform.

 All conference events (both live and pre-recorded) will be captioned, with the exception of workshops and pitch sessions.
 Synchronous conference sessions will be live-captioned by a certified captioner.

-Captions for workshops and pitch sessions are available upon request through the University of Arizona's Disability Resource Center, provided requests are made at least a week in advance.
-To request captions for a workshop, contact Kelsi Vanada by email or by phone at (520) 621-1757.
+Captions for workshops, pitch sessions, and happy hours are available upon request through the University of Arizona's Disability Resource Center, provided requests are made at least two weeks in advance.
+To request captions, contact Kelsi Vanada by email or by phone at (520) 621-1757.

 Sign language interpreters are available upon request through the University of Arizona's Disability Resource Center, provided requests are made at least a week in advance.
 To request an interpreter, contact Kelsi Vanada by email or by phone at (520) 621-1757.
 When registering for the conference, you will also have the option to let us know your request for ASL interpretation through our registration form.

 If your session or reading will be ASL interpreted, you must to provide copies of your notes or translations to the interpreter in advance, so that they may have adequate time to prepare.